MICA-MNI/ENIGMA/docs/index.rst

 Compatible with any neuroimaging datasets and software 💌
 --------------------------------------------------------------------
-To increase generalizability and usability, every function within the **ENIGMA TOOLBOX** is compatible with any neuroimaging data parcellated according to the `Desikan-Killiany <https://www.sciencedirect.com/science/article/abs/pii/S1053811906000437?via%3Dihub>`_, `Glasser <https://www.nature.com/articles/nature18933>`_, and `Schaefer <https://academic.oup.com/cercor/article/28/9/3095/3978804>`_ parcellations.
+To increase generalizability and usability, every function within the **ENIGMA TOOLBOX** is also compatible with typical neuroimaging datasets parcellated according to the `Desikan-Killiany <https://www.sciencedirect.com/science/article/abs/pii/S1053811906000437?via%3Dihub>`_, `Glasser <https://www.nature.com/articles/nature18933>`_, and `Schaefer <https://academic.oup.com/cercor/article/28/9/3095/3978804>`_ parcellations.